Kappuccino111/IITMandiHackathon/Group8_PS6/README.md

 - Use absolute paths or environment variables in all config files.
 - For feature extensions, open a discussion issue prior to submitting code.

+## Demo
+The demo can be found on this link - https://youtu.be/LfPqlaGkw00